 When choosing someone to act as your executor, consider the following questions:

-3. Will your executor be emotionally able to carry out your wishes at the time of your death?
-This is a very important consideration if you plan to name your spouse or an adult child as your executor, because they will be grieving your loss and assisting other friends or family members in coping with your death.
+- Will your executor be emotionally capable of carrying out your wishes at the time of your death?
+This is a very important consideration if you plan to name your spouse, partner or an adult child as your executor, because they will be grieving your loss and assisting other friends or family members in coping with your death.
 The emotional stress they are experiencing must not detract from their ability to carry out their duties as your executor.

 Alternative choices to provide future certainty